 2. Search Engine Optimisation (SEO)

 SEO is the process of getting quality traffic from free or organic search results on search engines like Google or Bing.
-By optimising your content for search engines, you can increase a steady stream of traffic that will grow over time.
+By optimizing your content for search engines, you can increase a steady stream of traffic that will grow over time.
 Without it, people won’t be able to find you online.

 Recommended?
 Yes.
 This long-term strategy can help reduce your advertising spend over time, attract the right visitors to your website and build your reputation for expertise.